 Blueprint for Defence and Security Cooperation Between Australia and the Republic of Korea

 Australia's security cooperation with the ROK continues to expand in practical ways.
-Australia contributed to the ROK-led investigation into the 26 March 2010 sinking of a ROK navy frigate, and, in May 2010, the Australian Army contributed to the ROK military's force preparation for its redeployment to Afghanistan.
+Australia contributed to the ROK-led investigation into the 26 March 2010 sinking of a ROK navy frigate, and in May 2010 the Australian Army contributed to the ROK military's force preparation for its redeployment to Afghanistan.
 Australia and the ROK have also cooperated under the multinational Proliferation Security Initiative (PSI) since the ROK joined the PSI in 2009.
-In October 2010, Australia sent an RAAF P-3 Orion aircraft and an inter-agency team of officials to participate in the maritime interdiction exercise Eastern Endeavour 2010 hosted by the ROK in Busan.
-More recently, in March/April 2016 Australia sent over 100 ADF personnel to participate in exercise Ssang Yong in the ROK, and Australia participates in the biennial computer aided exercises series (Key Resolve and Ulchi Freedom Guardian).
+In March/April 2016 Australia sent over 100 ADF personnel to participate in exercise Ssang Yong in the ROK, and Australia participates in the biennial computer aided exercises series (Key Resolve and Ulchi Freedom Guardian).

-In addition to the 2+2 Ministerial meetings, security issues are discussed regularly by the two countries, including at Foreign Ministers' consultations, regular Defence Ministerial Dialogues, in Political-Military Talks between senior foreign ministry and defence officials, and in Defence Policy Talks.
-Additionally, each service (Navy, Army and Air Force) hold an annual staff dialogue with their ROK counterparts.
-The Royal Australian Navy makes regular ship visits.
-HMAS Warramunga visited the ROK in 2010 and two ROK Navy ships visited Sydney in August 2010 to mark the 60th Anniversary of the beginning of the Korean War.
-HMAS Ballarat conducted a port visit to Busan and took part in the RAN's inaugural bilateral maritime exercise with the ROK Navy, Exercise HAIDOLI WALLABY, in May 2012.
-HMAS Stuart and HMAS Arunta participated in the second iteration of this exercise in October 2015 with the third iteration taking place in early November 2017.
+In addition to Joint Foreign and Defence Ministers’ Meetings, security issues are discussed regularly by the two countries, including at Foreign Ministers' consultations, regular Defence Ministerial Dialogues, in Political-Military Talks between senior foreign ministry and defence officials, and in Defence Policy Talks.
+Additionally, each service (Navy, Army and Air Force) holds an annual staff dialogue with their ROK counterparts.
+The Royal Australian Navy makes regular ship visits and has participated in three bilateral maritime exercises with the ROK Navy, referred to as Exercise HAIDOLI WALLABY.

 The ROK has made remarkable economic progress in the last half-century.
-When the Japanese occupation ended in 1945, Korea was impoverished and its economy was rurally-based.
+When the Japanese occupation ended in 1945, Korea was impoverished and its economy largely based around agriculture.
 Much of its infrastructure was destroyed during the Korean War, which also had an enormous human cost.
 As a result, by 1960 the ROK's per capita GDP was comparable with those of the poorer countries of Asia and Africa.
 Sustained high economic growth since the 1960s, supported by significant US investment, has enabled the ROK's transformation into a highly industrialised and internationally competitive economy.
-In 2015, the ROK was the 11th-largest economy on a GDP (USD) basis and 13th in PPP terms.
-With a population of 51.2 million in 2016, the ROK ranked 31st in GDP per capita terms while on a PPP basis, the ROK ranked 32nd for GDP per capita.
+In 2017, the ROK was the 11th-largest economy on a GDP (USD) basis or the 29th-largest economy on a per capita basis.

-Despite being hit by the effects of the global financial crisis, in 2009, the ROK was one of the few OECD countries besides Australia to record growth and not enter into technical recession.
+The ROK was one of the few OECD countries besides Australia to record growth and not enter into technical recession after the global financial crisis of 2009.
 Factors supporting this included the rapid devaluation of the Korean won, providing exporters with a significant buffer, and a series of government fiscal stimulus packages.
-The ROK economy continues to grow relatively strongly, mainly owing to export demand (around 52 per cent of GDP in 2015), with average annual growth averaging 3.4 per cent over the past five years.
-GDP growth was, respectively, 2.6 per cent in 2015 and 2.7 per cent in 2016.
-The ROK’s growth outlook for 2017 is 3.0 per cent.
+The ROK economy continues to grow relatively strongly, mainly owing to export demand (accounting for more than 50 per cent of GDP), with average annual growth of2.8 per cent over the past five years.
+GDP growth was2.7 per cent in 2016 and 2.8 per cent in 2017.
+The ROK’s growth outlook for 2018 is 2.9 per cent.

 Trade and investment

-The ROK is Australia's eighth-largest source of goods and services imports totalling $11.9 billion in 2016 (down 26 per cent from the previous year).
-The primary imports from the ROK in 2015-16 were refined petroleum, passenger motor vehicles, and heating and cooling equipment.
-Total bilateral trade in services during 2016 was valued at $2.9 billion; services exports were worth $2.0 billion, mostly education-related and recreational travel.
+The ROK is Australia's sixth-largest source of goods and services imports totalling $15.9 billion in 2016-17 (up 13 per cent from the previous year).
+The primary imports from the ROK in 2016-17 were refined petroleum, passenger motor vehicles, and civil engineering equipment and parts.
+Total bilateral trade in services during 2016 -17was valued at $3.2 billion; services exports were worth $2.2 billion, mostly education-related and recreational travel.

 The Korea-Australia Free Trade Agreement (KAFTA) entered into force on 12 December 2014.
-As a world-class and comprehensive bilateral agreement, KAFTA is one of Australia’s most comprehensive trade agreements, delivering significant improvements in market access and tariff liberalisation for merchandise trade.
+KAFTA is one of Australia’s most comprehensive trade agreements, delivering significant improvements in market access and tariff liberalisation for merchandise trade.
 Under KAFTA, Australian services providers receive the best treatment Korea has agreed with any trade partner.
 Investment commitments in the agreement protect and enhance investment in both directions.

-The level of investment between Australia and the ROK is relatively small and there is scope for stronger investment flows.
-Korean investment into Australia has grown from a low base in 2006 ($4.9 billion) to $23.5 billion at the end of 2016, but the ROK still only ranks as Australia's 18th-largest foreign investor, representing only 0.7 per cent of Australia's total foreign investment stock.
+The level of investment between Australia and the ROK is small but growing.
+Korean investment into Australia has grown from $4.9 billion in 2006 to $23.5 billion by the end of 2016, but the ROK still only ranks as Australia's 18th-largest foreign investor, representing only 0.7 per cent of Australia's total foreign investment stock.
 This investment is beginning to diversify into other areas such as tourism.
 Australian investment into the ROK was $17.4 billion at the end of 2016, representing 0.8 per cent of Australian investment abroad.
 Korea is the 16th-largest destination for Australia's foreign investment abroad.

 Australian financial services providers in the ROK are active in areas such as funds management and infrastructure investment.
-The ROK's current account surplus continues to grow and Korean investors are looking for greater opportunities to invest their surplus savings for higher returns overseas.
-The state-owned Korean Development Bank – which has about USD284 billion of assets – opened its first Australian office on 8 December 2015 in Sydney in order to manage its growing Australian portfolio.
+The state-owned Korean Development Bank opened its first Australian office on 8 December 2015 in Sydney in order to manage its growing Australian portfolio.
 A higher Foreign Investment Review Board threshold under KAFTA may encourage Korean private investment in Australia and the Asia Region Funds Passport will further improve the bilateral investment climate.

-In the other direction, major Korean investments have included the $6 billion iron ore project at Roy Hill in Western Australia is the ROK's single largest foreign investment in Australia, with POSCO holding a 12.5 per cent stake in the project.
-It is currently Korea's largest overseas construction project, with Samsung C&T being the lead mine construction contractor.
+Major Korean investments have included the $6 billion iron ore project at Roy Hill in Western Australia of which POSCO, a Korean owned steel-making company, holds a 12.5 per cent share.
+This is the ROK's single largest foreign investment in Australia and it iscurrently Korea's largest overseas construction project, with Samsung C&T being the lead mine construction contractor.
 Other major Korean companies such as Korea Zinc, KOGAS, KEPCO, SK Energy and KORES have also invested in Australia.